rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>--write-queue-capacity</code></td>
 		<td>Default capacity of execute queues.
-		    <br><br>The larger this value the more _Queued Write_ requests can be queued up internally by the node.
+		    <br><br>The larger this value the more Queued Write requests can be queued up internally by the node.
 This queue is asynchronously drained, as requests are transmitted through the Raft log.
-Any time the queue is full _Queued Write_ requests are blocked.
+Any time the queue is full Queued Writes requests are blocked.
 </td>
 	</tr>
 	<tr>
 		<td><code>--write-queue-batch-size</code></td>
 		<td>Default batch size for execute queues.
-		    <br><br>The larger the batch size the more _Queued Write_ statements will be batched from the internal queue and stored in a single Raft log entry.
+		    <br><br>The larger the batch size the more Queued Write statements will be batched from the internal queue and stored in a single Raft log entry.
 However, larger batches will consume more memory, and may increase latency.
 </td>
 	</tr>
 	<tr>
 		<td><code>--write-queue-timeout</code></td>
-		<td>Time after which internally queued _Queued Writes_ will be sent on if the batch size isn&#39;t reached.</td>
+		<td>Time after which internally queued Queued Writes will be sent on if the batch size isn&#39;t reached.</td>
 	</tr>
 	<tr>
 		<td><code>--write-queue-tx</code></td>
-		<td>Use a transaction when executing a _Queued Write_ batch.</td>
+		<td>Use a transaction when executing a Queued Write batch.</td>
 	</tr>
 	<tr>
 		<td><code>--cpu-profile</code></td>